ten-protocol/ten-whitepaper/registrations.md

 ![node registration](./images/node-registration.png)

 1. Any L2 node must register with the Network Management contract.
 The node supplies its TEE attestation.
 It also must pay a fee for the service of receiving the shared secret.
 If the node wants to be an Aggregator, it has to pay the required stake.
 The first L2 node to register is responsible for setting up a shared secret from which the entropy for all further secrets is derived.
 2. The first L2 node generates a secret and encrypts it with its enclave specific public key to store.
-It then submits these secrets to the management contract, which store this encrypted secret and register the public key of the newly formed network.
+It then submits these secrets to the management contract, which stores this encrypted secret and registers the public key of the newly formed network.
 This is covered further in [Cryptography](cryptography.md).
 3. A new party wishing to become an L2 node uses the Network Management contract to submit the remote attestation object, which signals to the network that it wants to know the shared secret.
 The Network Management contract checks the attestation against the current attestation rules.
 Existing nodes are incentivised to respond with the encrypted secret.
 Any node with a valid TEE able to pass the attestation can receive the key from another node.
 4. The new node begins executing all the transactions already published to the Rollup Management contract to synchronise its internally cached state with the other nodes.
 This includes user deposits and withdrawals into the Bridge contract, as well as confirmed user transactions.